-Students in the G1 or G3 status must register for 12 credits in order to have full-time status.
-The registration requirement for G2 and G4 students for full-time status is 9 credits.
+Students in the G1, G2, G3, and G4 status must register for 9 credits in order to have full-time status.
 A G5 student should normally register for 9 credits of dissertation research (CSE 699).
 If the research is outside of Korea or the United States then the student would register for 9 credits of CSE 701.
 G5 students are permitted to take other courses that are directly relevant to the dissertation they are writing, but only with previous approval from their Graduate Program Director.
 In these cases the courses must all be graduate level (500 or above) and the total number of credits must equal 9.
 Still, at least three credits must come from CSE 699, or CSE 701.

-Non-Korean students must be enrolled full-time throughout their course of studies.
+Non-Korean students must be enrolled full-time throughout their course of studies2.
 Korean students are not required to maintain full-time status, but they must register for at least one credit each semester.
 However, only full-time students are eligible for any kind of financial assistance.
 Also, part time students may not be eligible for living or working on campus.